vrsource/pivotal-tracker-tweaks/README.md

 Overview
 ========

 This is a chrome extension that provides a variety of tweaks to help make pivotal tracker more useful for our workflow.
+In addition to including tweaks for our workflow, we are also interested in adding any contributions from the larger community.
+If you have an idea you want to add, please fork the repository and share it with everyone.
+Also, we may roll-up other small extensions to help people install a single extension with a number of useful features.

 It includes the following tweaks:

 * Prevent Epics from being auto completed